The Rule of Law

 Elements of Rule of Law

-The World Justice Project has developed a working definition of rule of law based on four universal principles:
+The World Justice Project has developed a working definition of the rule of law based on four universal principles:

 1. Government officials and agents must be accountable under the law;